 Mr. Aly holds a BA in Business Administration from Ain Shams University.

-He is currently Chief Financial Officer (CFO) at Banque du Caire where he leads on finance, strategy, and investor relations, having previously served as Financial Controller and Deputy CFO at the bank.
+Mr. Mohamed Ibrahim is currently Chief Financial Officer at Banque du Caire, where he leads on finance, strategy, and investor relations.
+His previous roles with the bank include Financial Controller and Deputy CFO.